dioconnoi/FundamentalAnalysis/README.md

 # FundamentalAnalysis
-By scraping data from Yahoo Finance, a full fundamental analysis can be done on a sector with just the click of a few buttons.
-Some example images can be found in the 'Examples' folder to understand what the script produces.
-Analysis function graphs are only shown partially.
+This package can scrape financial data from Yahoo Finance for multiple companies at once.
+This includes the ratios, balance sheets, income statements, cashflows and stock data.
+Furthermore, the analysis functions are able identify the state of the companies over the last years and how they are performing against each other.

 ## Functions
-A short description of the available functions within the package:
+A short description of the available functions within the package.
+Please see the docstrings for further explanation.

 - `summary()`
-   - Scapes data from the 'homepage' of a ticker ([example](https://finance.yahoo.com/quote/TSLA?p=TSLA)), alters text (%, k, M, B) and puts everything in a neat DataFrame for comparison.
+   - Scapes data from the 'homepage' of a ticker ([example](https://finance.yahoo.com/quote/TSLA?p=TSLA)), alters text (%, k, M, B) to ensure everything is seen as a float or integer and puts everything in a DataFrame for comparison.
 - `balance_sheet()`
-   - Scrapes data from the Financials > Balance Sheet page and order it in a DataFrame.
-Allows for comparison of multiple companies.
+   - Scrapes data from the Financials > Balance Sheet page and orders it in a DataFrame.
 - `income_statement()`
-   - Scrapes data from the Financials > Income Statement page and order it in a DataFrame.
-Allows for comparison of multiple companies.
+   - Scrapes data from the Financials > Income Statement page and orders it in a DataFrame.
 - `cashflows()`
-   - Scrapes data from the Financials > Cash Flows page and order it in a DataFrame.
-Allows for comparison of multiple companies.
+   - Scrapes data from the Financials > Cash Flows page and orders it in a DataFrame.
 - `ratios()`
-   - Scrapes data from the Statistics page, , alters text (%, k, M, B) and puts everything in a neat DataFrame for comparison.
+   - Scrapes data from the Statistics page, alters text (%, k, M, B) to ensure everything is seen as a float or integer and puts everything in a DataFrame for comparison.
 - `balance_sheet_analysis()`
    - Uses data from `balance_sheet()` to create several graphs that show the trend over time.
-Useful to visually indentify the succes/failure of the company without needing to look extensively at the numbers.
 - `income_statement_analysis()`
    - Uses data from `income_statement()` to create several graphs that show the trend over time.
-Useful to visually indentify the succes/failure of the company without needing to look extensively at the numbers.
 - `cashflow_analysis()`
    - Uses data from `cashflows()` to create several graphs that show the trend over time.
-Useful to visually indentify the succes/failure of the company without needing to look extensively at the numbers.
 - `ratio_analysis()`
-   - Uses data from `ratios()` to create several graphs that show the current ratios.
-Useful to visually indentify the performance between companies.
+   - Uses data from `ratios()` to create several graphs that show the ratios right now.
 - `stock_data()`
    - Retrieves stock data based on the `pandas_datareader` library.
 Extras include the recognition of private companies to prevent a sudden stop as well as the calculation of returns.
 - `correlation_matrix()`
    - A matrix that uses input from `stock_data()` to calculate correlations between the symbols as well as visually show this in a graph when `graph=True`.
 - `rss_feed()`
-   - News obtained from Yahoo Finance RSS for each chosen symbol.
+   - News obtained from Yahoo Finance RSS for each chosen ticker.
 Can potentially be useful to read more about a company without leaving Python.

-Addition: leaving the symbol field blank will let the function download the [most trending tickers](https://finance.yahoo.com/trending-tickers/) according to Yahoo Finance.
+Addition: leaving the ticker field blank will cause the functions to download the [most trending tickers](https://finance.yahoo.com/trending-tickers/) according to Yahoo Finance.

 ## Installation
 1. `pip install FundamentalAnalysis`